codee-com/open-catalog/Checks/PWR070/README.md

   - In general, they lack compile-time checks for consistency between the provided and the expected array.

-Aditionally, explicit-shape and assumed-size dummy arguments require contiguous memory.
+Additionally, explicit-shape and assumed-size dummy arguments require contiguous memory.
 This forces the creation of intermediate data copies when working with array slices or strided accesses.
 In contrast, assumed-shape arrays can handle these scenarios directly, leading to enhanced performance.